hari-str/hari-str/README.md

 ### Hi there! 👋
-Hari here,
+#### Hari here,
-I'm passionate about coding and computers 💖
+##### I'm passionate about coding and computers 💖

 I write JavaScript, React, Node extensively.

+Some of My Projects ❤
+- 👯 I’m looking to collaborate on Some React based projects.
+- 🧠 Looking for some project ideas.
+- 🌱 I’m currently learning ReactJS.
+🤔 I’m looking for help to learn Backend.